 The best healthy, vegan cool weather soup recipe!
 This easy Vegan Black Bean Soup is ready in under 30 minutes making this recipe perfect for a quick weeknight meal!

 Let me just start by saying that myself and my family are NOT vegans.
 We enjoy meat and cheese very often.
-That being said I do try and incorporate vegan and vegetarian meals on a daily basis for my family.
+That being said I do try and incorporate healthy vegan and vegetarian meals on a daily basis for my family.
 There are tons of health benefits from a high vegetable and plant based diet.
-This Spicy Vegan Black Bean Soup is one of my favorite vegan dishes that I make for my family on a regular basis.
-I love how healthy, simple and fast this recipe is, and that it tastes good and makes you feel good.
-So before you turn your nose up to a vegan dish, GIVE IT A TRY!
+This Spicy Vegan Black Bean Soup is one of my favorite easy vegan dishes that I make for my family on a regular basis.
+I love how healthy, simple and fast this soup recipe is.
+Plus this soup not only tastes dang good, it also makes you feel good.
+So before you turn your nose up to a healthy vegan dish, GIVE IT A TRY!
 And if not there will be cookies next week.

 How Do You Make Vegan Black Bean Soup?

-Finally, you will let your spicy vegan black bean soup simmer.
+- After all your prep, you will let your spicy vegan black bean soup simmer.
 Since all of the veggies are already soft and cooked through, you do not have to let this soup simmer for hours.
 Of course you could let it simmer longer to let the flavor develop more.
-I like to let this soup simmer for at least ten minutes.
-This soup in my mind is a fast, toss everything in and then eat kind of recipe.
-I make this often on weeknights when I have put dinner off till the last minute, and am trying to avoid frozen oven-food for dinner.
-Whether you simmered the soup for ten minutes or an hour your final step is to blend everything up.
+I like to let this black bean soup simmer for at least 10 minutes.

 - Tons of Fiber